daizutabi/hydraflow/docs/practical-tutorials/advanced.md

 How the `submit` command works:

-1. HydraFlow generates all parameter combinations based on your `sets` configuration
+1. HydraFlow generates all parameter combinations based on your job configuration
 2. It writes these combinations to a temporary text file (one combination per line)
 3. It runs the command specified in the `submit` field of your `hydraflow.yaml`
 4. It **appends the temporary file path as the last argument** to your command